 Here's a look at some of the most famous off-screen TV feuds.

 1. The Fresh Prince of Bel-Air

-Fans of the hit '90s US sitcom the Fresh Prince of Bel-Air were delighted last week when a cast reunion picture was posted on Instagram by Alfonso Ribiero.
+Fans of the hit '90s US sitcom the Fresh Prince of Bel-Air were delighted when a cast reunion picture was posted on Instagram by Alfonso Ribeiro last March.

 But one person who wasn't so happy was Janet Hubert, who played Aunt Viv in the first three series of the hit show.

 She wrote on Facebook in response: "There will never be a true reunion of the Fresh Prince.
 I have no interest in seeing any of these people on that kind of level."

 The actress was sacked and replaced in 1993 after a conflict over money and egos with the show's star Will Smith.

 Smith said later Hubert considered him the "antichrist" and "a snotty-nosed punk" and that she wanted the comedy to be "The Aunt Viv of Bel Air Show".

 In the years since, Hubert has been publicly vocal in her criticism of Smith and has also claimed he and Ribeiro had "destroyed" her "20-year career with untruths".